 Mark Bowden is a British composer of chamber, orchestral and vocal music.
 His work has been described as ‘an exceptional and absorbing pleasure’ [The Guardian], ‘conjuring up magic and mystery’ [Opera], ‘invigorating’ [The Times] and ‘powerfully dramatic’ [BBC Radio 3].

-Mark’s growing catalogue of chamber and vocal music includes Five Memos for violin and piano (London Music Masters), Parable for solo saxophone (London Sinfonietta), Lines Written a Few Miles Below for violin and electronics, (Rambert Dance Company), We Have Found a Better Land (BBC National Chorus of Wales), The Soul Candle, for baritone and piano (Jeremy Huw Williams) and many other works for performers with whom he has developed close partnerships, including: Arditti Quartet, Chroma, Fidelio Trio, Kokoro, Ostrava Banda, Philharmonia Orchestra, Spitalfields Festival, and the London Handel Festival amongst others.
+Mark’s growing catalogue of chamber and vocal music includes The Breaking Wheel for clarinet and piano (Little Missenden Festival), Five Memos for violin and piano (London Music Masters), Parable for solo saxophone (London Sinfonietta), Lines Written a Few Miles Below for violin and electronics, (Rambert Dance Company), We Have Found a Better Land (BBC National Chorus of Wales), The Soul Candle, for baritone and piano (Jeremy Huw Williams) and many other works for performers with whom he has developed close partnerships, including: Arditti Quartet, Chroma, Fidelio Trio, Kokoro, Ostrava Banda, Philharmonia Orchestra, Spitalfields Festival, and the London Handel Festival amongst others.
 Mark has also created vocal works for the stage including The Mare’s Tale for narrator and ensemble (Arts Council of Wales).
 His abiding interest in dance has resulted in much collaboration with choreographers.

 Born in South Wales in 1979, Mark studied composition with Richard Steinitz and Julian Anderson at Huddersfield University and the Royal College of Music.
 He continued his studies at Dartington and on the Britten-Pears Young Artist Programme, at Aldeburgh.
-He has enjoyed residencies and fellowships with BBC National Orchestra of Wales, Rambert Dance Company, Aldeburgh Music, Handel House Museum, Kettle's Yard, University of Cambridge (with the Camberwell Composers’ Collective), the Visby International Centre for Composers in Sweden and the MacDowell Colony in the US.
+Mark has enjoyed residencies and fellowships with BBC National Orchestra of Wales, Rambert Dance Company, Aldeburgh Music, Handel House Museum, Kettle's Yard, University of Cambridge (with the Camberwell Composers’ Collective), the Visby International Centre for Composers in Sweden and the MacDowell Colony in the US.
 His music is performed at festivals and events throughout the UK, Europe and the US and can be heard regularly on radio stations around the world.
-Mark is currently Reader in Composition at Royal Holloway, University of London and chair of the British section of the International Society for Contemporary Music.
+Mark is currently Professor of Composition at Royal Holloway, University of London.
+He was chair of the British section of the International Society for Contemporary Music from 2014-2018.
 In 2015 he was awarded the Welsh Music Guild’s Glanville Jones Award and in 2016 he received a British Composer Award.